 - The Cold Case episode "Family".
-The mom gave birth in the restroom during the graduation party and the baby's father was killed by the school principal when he refused to give their baby up for adoption.
+The mom gave birth in the restroom during the graduation party and the baby's father was killed by the math teacher when he refused to give their baby up to him for adoption.

 - Samantha Taggart from ER explains this to be the case with her son Alex, who she had when she was only fourteen.
 Because of the nature of his birth, Sam had to raise Alex herself.